Progress

 Download the Oyster Reef Restoration Progress Dashboard (.xlsx)

-• The upper St. Mary’s River’s restoration plan was finalized in March 2020 and calls for 60 acres of reefs to be restored.
-Thirty-five acres of healthy, high-density oyster reefs already exist.
-Restoration work started in 2021 with 14 acres of seed-only reefs planted with spat-on-shell.
-Additionally, Maryland DNR constructed nearly nine acres of reefs from stone substrate.
-These stone reefs are slated to be seeded with spat-on-shell in 2022.
-Once these reefs are seeded, the river will be considered initially restored.
+• The upper St. Mary’s River’s restoration plan called for 60 acres of restored reefs.
+Thirty-five acres of healthy, high-density oyster reefs already met those standards.
+Restoration work started in 2021.
+Hatchery-produced seed were added to 16 acres of reef (seed-only reefs) using spat-on-shell.
+Additionally, Maryland DNR constructed about nine acres of reefs from stone substrate that were seeded with spat-on-shell in 2022.
+The river is considered initially restored.

-• The Lynnhaven River restoration plan calls for 152 acres of reefs to be restored.
-Of this total, 89 acres already met the definition of a restored reef, by virtue of the existing natural oyster population.
-In.
-2021, partners constructed an additional 9 acres of reef, bringing the total acres restored by partners to 25 acres.
-Partners plan to restore construct 26 acres in 2022.
+• The Lynnhaven River restoration plan calls for 152 acres of restored reefs.
+Of this total, 89 acres already met the definition of a restored reef by virtue of the existing natural oyster population.
+By the end of 2021, partners had restored 25 acres of reef.

-• The lower York River restoration plan calls for 200 acres of reefs to be restored.
-Of this total, two acres already met the definition of a restored reef, by virtue of the existing natural oyster population.
-Partners built an additional 53 acres, bringing the total to 55 restored acres.
-Partners intend to focus much of its oyster reef construction work in the lower York River in 2022.
+• The lower York River restoration plan called for 200 acres of reefs to be restored.
+Of this total, two acres already met the definition of a restored reef.
+Partners built an additional 202 acres, bringing the total to 204 restored acres, completing initial restoration in 2023.

 • The Great Wicomico River restoration work was completed in 2021 with 124 acres of restored reefs, exceeding the restoration plan’s goal of 122 acres of restored reefs.
 Prior to the outcome, partners had restored 100 acres of existing reefs.
 In 2021, partners worked collaboratively to restore the remaining 24 acres.

 Overharvesting, disease and habitat loss led to a severe drop in oyster populations over the last century.
 Oyster restoration at the tributary level aims to increase oyster populations to provide the ecosystem services that oyster reefs perform.
 Oyster reefs promote clean water and provide food and habitat.
-In certain situations, they can protect shorelines from some wave energy.
-For these reasons, oyster reefs may help us prepare for some of the disruptions that climate change can cause.
+In certain situations, they can protect shorelines from some wave erosion.
+For these reasons, oyster reefs may help communities prepare for some of the disruptions that climate change can cause.

 Tracking our progress toward restoring oyster reefs is critical to understanding our progress toward enhancing climate resiliency.